DOI-USGS/neversink_workflow/README.md

 ### 1. Running and evaluating a a single MODFLOW and/or MDOPATH simulation with a representative set of model parameters resulting from history matching
 _This approach is intended for users interested in a single, representative realization of model parameters and the associated smulation results.
 Optimal MODFLOW6 and MODFLOW7 files were created using the "base" parameters from the optimal (posterior) parameter ensemble from the PESTPP-IES history matching analysis.
 These optimal model files are supplied in the `neversink_optimal` subdirectory and can be run to replcate results supplied in the `output` subdirectory_
 1. Inspect the optimal MODFLOW6 and MODPATH7 files supplied in the `neversink_optimal` subdirectory.
-2. (**Optional -- run MODFLOW6**) Open an Anaconda or Command prompt (if using Windows) or a termanl window (if using Mac or Linux) inside the `neversink_optimal` subdirectory.
+2. (**Optional -- run MODFLOW6**) Open an Anaconda or Command prompt (if using Windows) or a terminal window (if using Mac or Linux) inside the `neversink_optimal` subdirectory.
 If MODFLOW6 is in the system path, simpy enter `mf6` to run the optimal MODFLOW6 simulation.
 If MODFLOW6 is not in the system path, use the MODFLOW6 executable supplied in the `bin` subdirectory for the appropreate operating system.
 3. (**Optional -- run MODPATH7.
 Note: Step 2 must be completed first**) After MODFLOW6 has sucessfuly run (step 2), open an Anaconda or Command prompt (if using Windows) or a termanl window (if using Mac or Linux) inside the `neversink_optimal` subdirectory.
 If MODPATH7 is in the system path, simpy enter `mp7` to start a MODPATH7 simulation.
 If MODPATH7 is not in the system path, use the MODPATH7 executable supplied in the `bin` subdirectory for the appropreate operating system.
 Three seperate MODPATH7 simulations will need to be run - one for each of the NE, S and W zones.
 For each run, use one of the three MODPATH simulation files provided in `neversink_optimal` (these files have an `.mpsim` file suffix.
 For example, the simulation file for the NE area is `neversink_mp_forward_weak_NE.mpsim`).
 4. Output from the model runs are available in the `neversink_mf6_optimal_output` and `neversink_modpath_optimal_output` folders in the `output` folder for the MODFLOW 6 and MODPATH 7 model runs, respectively.
 These output results are provided for comparison with runs performed in the `neversink_optimal` folder (completed during optinal steps 2 and 3).